 The Authority offers medical (including Rx) coverage to eligible retirees and their spouses.
 The benefits are the same as those offered to active employees.
 For retirees who are not Medicare eligible, the medical benefits are provided through an HMO or Multi-Choice plan.
 The Authority pays a portion of the retiree and dependent premiums for medical coverage.
 Once retirees become Medicare eligible, the medical benefits are provided through a Medicare supplemental plan.
 The Authority pays the entire premium for the retiree.
 The retiree must pay the entire premium for dependent coverage.
 The retiree is responsible for purchasing Medicare Part A & B coverage.
 The Authority offers dental coverage to eligible retirees and their spouses.
 The Authority pays the dental insurance premium for the retiree.
 The retiree must pay the entire premium for dependent coverage.
 The Authority offers vision coverage to eligible retirees.
-The retiree must pay the entire premium for dependent coverage.
-The Authority offers vision coverage to eligible retirees.
-The retiree must pay the entire premium for dependent coverage.
-The Authority offers vision coverage to eligible retirees.
+The retiree must pay the entire premium for coverage.